 What is a company car?

-Before issuing company vehicles to employees, employers must understand the differences between business and personal use.
-These differences will help you make the right decisions when purchasing auto insurance, qualifying for tax deductions, and including taxable benefits for personal use.
+Before issuing company vehicles to employees, it helps to understand the differences between business and personal use.
+These differences may influence areas such as purchasing auto insurance, qualifying for tax deductions, and including taxable benefits for personal use.
 According to the Canada Revenue Agency (CRA), personal use constitutes driving a company vehicle from the office to the employee’s home and vice versa.
 Personal use also means driving the company car anywhere that isn’t business-related.
-For example, stopping for lunch, coffee, or at the grocery store.
+For example, driving for vacation trips or personal activities.
 Examples of driving a company car for business use include:

 Company cars and taxes

 The Canadian government offers tax benefits for owning or leasing vehicles for business use.
-You can decrease your taxable income by deducting the costs under the CCA (Capital Cost Allowance) program.
-The CCA has a maximum allowable deduction for business-owned vehicles of $34,000 before taxes for fossil-fuel autos and $59,000 for zero-emission vehicles if purchased after January 1, 2022.
-Before January 1, 2022, the maximum deduction is $30,000 and $54,000, respectively.
-If you entered a lease after January 1, 2022, you can deduct $900 per month; otherwise, it’s $800.
-You can also deduct other operating costs, such as:
+You may be able to decrease your taxable income by deducting the costs under the CCA (Capital Cost Allowance) program.
+The CCA has a maximum allowable deduction for passenger vehicles of $38,000 before taxes for fossil-fuel autos and $61,000 for zero-emission vehicles if purchased on or after January 1, 2025.
+Deductions are also available if you entered a lease, though the amount you may deduct depends on the year in which you entered the lease.
+You can also check whether you could deduct other operating costs, such as:

 - insurance